Skip to main content

 https://xquik.com/openapi.json

-Use this with any OpenAPI-compatible tool (Postman, Insomnia, Swagger UI) or to generate client libraries.
+Use these with any OpenAPI-compatible tool (Postman, Insomnia, Swagger UI) or to generate client libraries.
 The spec follows RFC 9727 service discovery conventions.
+API service discovery is published at:

 Authentication